salopensource/sal/docs/Upgrading_on_Ubuntu_12.md

 Run the migration so your database is up to date

 	python manage.py migrate

+If you get errors about a failed migration, run ``python manage.py migrate`` again.
+Some errors are just temporary.

 Finally, as root (not saluser) restart Apache